Ben Hutton: International play

 Hutton represented Canada East at the 2011 World Junior A Challenge in Langley, British Columbia.
 He scored a goal and two assists in four games as Canada East won silver, losing to Canada West in the gold medal game.

-Hutton represented Team Canada at the 2016 IIHF World Championship in Russia, alongside Vancouver Canucks teammate Christopher Tanev.
+Hutton represented Canada national team at the 2016 IIHF World Championship, alongside Vancouver Canucks teammate Christopher Tanev.
+Hutton won a gold medal in the tournament as Canada defeated Finland 2–0 in the final.